Dyslexia: German researchers find cause in the brain – DW – 09/12/2024

 Researchers locate the cause of dyslexia

-The visual thalamus is a key brain region that connects the eyes with the cerebral cortex, which is important for our ability for reasoning, emotion, thought, memory, language and consciousness.
+The visual thalamus is a key brain region that connects the eyes with the cerebral cortex, which is important to our ability for reasoning, emotion, thought, memory, language and consciousness.

 Visual information from the eyes is processed in two separate parts with different tasks: One part is larger than the other and primarily processes colors.
 The other, smaller part recognizes movements and rapidly changing images.